 Neither Magellan nor his men were aware then that their expedition would change the course of history: without knowing it, they would become the first to circumnavigate the world, a milestone that celebrates its fifth centenary.

 But it was also a true feat of human resistance: the first circumnavigation of the globe was a veritable hell of disease, hunger, and violence, notes historian Jerry Brotton in BBC History Magazine.

-In fact, only 18 of those 250 crew members returned to Sanlúcar, three years after leaving that port.
-And while many credit Magellan with being the first person to circumnavigate the Earth, the Portuguese is not among the 18 who survived.
+Only 18 of those 250 crew members returned to Sanlúcar, three years after leaving that port.
+And while many credit Magellan with being the first person to circumnavigate the Earth, the Portuguese are not among the 18 who survived.
 But that does not detract from the merit of being the explorer who devised and undertook this historic - and hard - voyage.

 The idea of Magellan